 This blog is Part 2 in our 6-part “Custom PLM Training Development” blog series and addresses what takes place in the Planning stage of a custom PLM training development project.
-If you didn't get a chance to read Part 1 (or you want to review it again), you can access it at the link below:
+If you didn't get a chance to read Part 1 (or you want to review it again), you can access via the link below.

 The list below details the planning activities with the client that are typically performed at this stage of the project.

 - If applicable, gather existing client training content, standards, and best practices.

 - Gather client requirements and preferences on layout and template elements.

 - Obtain access to the client’s PLM system (e.g., VPN, remote desktop, etc.).

 - Establish a schedule to work with any on-going PLM software customization, implementation, migration, and go-live plans.